 Tools and Materials to Install Laminate Flooring

-Laminate flooring is a floating installation, meaning it isn’t fastened to the subfloor by glue, nails or staples.
-That makes installation very DIY-friendly, but there are some things you need to do.
+Laminate flooring is usually a floating installation, meaning it isn’t fastened to the subfloor by glue, nails or staples.
+This makes installing laminate flooring a very DIY-friendly project.
+We show you some of the key tools and materials here you need here but take a look at our laminate flooring how-to project for details.

 Underlayment

 Some products already have an acoustical pad attached to make installation easier.
 If not, you’ll need to install underlayment first.
-Underlayment provides moisture protection, thermal insulation and reduces sound minor subfloor imperfections.
-Underlayment with a moisture barrier is required when installing laminate over concrete subfloors, as moisture passing through the subfloor can cause your floor to expand.
+Underlayment provides moisture protection and thermal insulation, reduces sound and evens out minor subfloor imperfections.
+Underlayment with a moisture barrier is necessary when installing laminate over concrete subfloors, as moisture passing through the subfloor can cause your floor to expand.
 Always follow the flooring manufacturer’s instructions for moisture protection.
+Keep in mind, attached underlayment on planks isn’t designed to be a moisture barrier.

 Watch our video on preparing your subfloor for laminate flooring installation.